Meet Jessica Crowder

 Jessica spent her childhood on a cattle ranch in central New Mexico, where she first developed a deep appreciation for the connection between land and the people who steward it.
 She pursued her passion for rangeland stewardship at Texas Tech University, earning both a B.S. in Range Management and an M.S. in Range Science.
 Her graduate research focused on prescribed summer fire and grazing management in the Northern Great Plains.

-Jessica and her husband, Jason, now own and operate several enterprises, including their consulting company, their ranch in Laramie County, and multiple real estate ventures.
-Jessica provides consulting expertise in land management, agriculture, conservation, and policy.
+Today, Jessica and her husband, Jason, own and operate a ranch in Laramie County, along with multiple businesses, including a consulting firm focused on agriculture, conservation, and natural resource policy.

 Jessica has experience collaborating with landowners, federal partners, state agencies, local governments, and nonprofit organizations to shape policy and management strategies that benefit both Wyoming’s landscapes and its communities.